 A deceptive strategic resource for the U.S., China, or anywhere else, the most recent of Jing’s many academic degrees is an MBA from the University of St. Thomas (MN).

-He has interned at the Minnesota Transportation Alliance, University of Minnesota Office of Admissions, The Office of Governor Mark Dayton, and OutFront Minnesota.
-He was also a Staff Writer at Uhuru Multicultural Magazine during a freshman year at Iowa State.
+Prior to finding us, he interned at the Minnesota Transportation Alliance, University of Minnesota, the Office of Governor Mark Dayton, and OutFront Minnesota.
 Damn.
 We know people who have been in the business five years without credentials like this.
-Plus, he’s majoring in Professional Strategic Communication with a Minor in Design.
+Plus, he’s a fresh graduate from the University of Minnesota, earning a degree in Strategic Communication with a Minor in Design.

 When we bring Tim Sanders to a client meeting with us, it’s kind of like stuffing a ballot box – the client wins!